 A permanent life insurance policy will provide death benefit protection, as well as a cash component that allows funds to grow tax-deferred (and won’t be taxed until they are withdrawn).

 Through Prudential, there are several different types of permanent life insurance policies.
 These include universal life, indexed universal life, and variable universal life.

 Universal life offers both permanent protection and flexibility in that the policyholder can – within certain guidelines – alter the premium due date, and can also decide how much of his or her premium dollars go toward the death benefit or the policy’s cash value.

 There are four universal life insurance policy options offered by Prudential, including the:

 - PruLife Universal Protector

 - PruLife Universal Plus

-With an indexed universal life insurance policy, the cash value return is based on the performance of an underlying market index that is being tracked, such as the S&P 500.
+With an indexed universal life insurance policy, the cash value return is based on the performance of an underlying index which is being tracked, such as the S&P 500.
 This can allow the cash value to grow more than that of a regular universal life policy, yet without the worry of loss.
 That is because if the underlying index performs poorly in a given time period, the return that is credited is simply a 0%.